Reality-Dev/RealityKit-Asset-Loading/README.md

 ### Audio

-When initializing an `RKAssetLoader.AudioFile` to use for loading audio you may use either the URL of the file on disk or the resource name in the given bundle.
+When initializing an `RKLoader.AudioFile` to use for loading audio you may use either the URL of the file on disk or the resource name in the given bundle.
 If the URL is non-nil, then the file will be loaded from the URL by default.
 If you are using `resourceName`, then leave the URL as nil, and be sure to include the file extension in the `resourceName` like this: `"myAudio.mp3"`.

 ## More